 where $ \n$ is the covariant derivative with respect to the spherical metric $\sigma$ on $\SS^{n}$.

-The $L_{p}$-Minkowski problem and its various variants have been considered important problems in convex geometry, and many significant results have been achieved in the past decades.
-Given the vast scope of developments, it is nearly impossible to provide a comprehensive account here, so we just outline some progress closely related to this problem and recommend the interested reader to the comprehensive book by Schneider \cite{Sch} and a more recent one by Böröczky-Figalli-Ramos \cite{BRF}.
-When $p>1$, the $L_{p}$-Minkowski problem was solved by Lutwak \cite{Lut93} for symmetric measures, Chou-Wang \cite{CW2006-AIM} and Hug-Lutwak-Yang-Zhang \cite{HLYZ} for general measures.
-In the smooth category, the regularity of the solutions was established by Lutwak-Oliker \cite{LO95} for symmetric measures.
-Later, Guan-Lin \cite{GL2000} and Chou-Wang \cite{CW2006-AIM} removed the symmetric assumption in \cite{LO95} if $p\geq n+1$.
-When $p=0$, the $L_{p}$-Minkowski problem is the logarithmic Minkowski problem, which is equivalent to finding a convex body with a given cone-volume measure.
-In \cite{BLYZ}, Böröczky-Lutwak-Yang-Zhang obtained necessary and sufficient conditions for the existence of solutions when the prescribed measure is a symmetric Borel measure.
+The $L_p$-Minkowski problem and its various variants have been considered important problems in convex geometry, and many significant results have been achieved in the past decades.
+Given the vast scope of developments, it is nearly impossible to provide a comprehensive account here, so we just outline some progress closely related to this problem and recommend the interested reader to the comprehensive book by Schneider \cite{Sch} and a more recent one by Böröczky--Figalli--Ramos \cite{BRF}.
+When $p>1$, the $L_p$-Minkowski problem was solved by Lutwak \cite{Lut93} for symmetric measures, Chou--Wang \cite{CW2006-AIM}, and Hug--Lutwak--Yang--Zhang \cite{HLYZ} for general measures.
+In the smooth category, the regularity of the solutions was established by Lutwak--Oliker \cite{LO95} for symmetric measures.
+Later, Guan--Lin \cite{GL2000} and Chou--Wang \cite{CW2006-AIM} removed the symmetric assumption in \cite{LO95} if $p\geq n+1$.
+When $p=0$, the $L_p$-Minkowski problem is the logarithmic Minkowski problem, which is equivalent to finding a convex body with a given cone-volume measure.
+In \cite{BLYZ}, Böröczky--Lutwak--Yang--Zhang obtained necessary and sufficient conditions for the existence of solutions when the prescribed measure is a symmetric Borel measure.
 See also a recent related work in \cite{Böröczky_Guan_2023} for an alternative anisotropic Gauss curvature flow approach.
 For more related results on the logarithmic Minkowski problem, see, for instance \cite{BHZ, CFL, Chen-Li-Zhu2019TAMS, Sta-1, Sta-2, Zhu} and references therein.
 When $p=-n-1$, this problem is known as the centro-affine Minkowski problem, which is related to the $SL(n)$ invariant centro-affine curvature whose reciprocal is $h^{n+2}\det(\n^{2}h+h\sigma)$, see for instance \cite{Hug} and \cite{Ludwig}.
 For more existence results concerning the centro-affine Minkowski problem, see also \cite{GLW, JLZ} and references therein.
-In \cite{CW2006-AIM}, Chou-Wang found a Kazdan-Warner type condition which implies that for a general positive function $f$, the centro-affine Minkowski problem may admit no solutions.
+In \cite{CW2006-AIM}, Chou--Wang found a Kazdan--Warner type condition which implies that for a general positive function $f$, the centro-affine Minkowski problem may admit no solutions.
 Du \cite{Du} constructed an example with some positive function $f\in C^{\alpha}(\mathbb{S}^{n})$, such that the planar centro-affine Minkowski problem is not solvable.
 Until now, the existence and the multiplicity of solutions to the centro-affine Minkowski problem remain a challenging problem.
-When $p<-n-1$, a recent breakthrough by Guang-Li-Wang \cite{GLW-1} showed that for any positive $C^{2}$ function $f$, there exists a $C^{4}$ solution to Eq. \eqref{det}.
+When $p<-n-1$, a recent breakthrough by Guang--Li--Wang \cite{GLW-1} showed that for any positive $C^{2}$ function $f$, there exists a $C^{4}$ solution to Eq. \eqref{det}.
 There have also been numerous developments concerning the $L_p$-Minkowski problem over the past decades; see, for instance, \cite{ACW, Ben98, BBC, BBCY, Boro-Saroglou2024, Bryan-Ivaki-Scheuer2019, CLZ, HLW, Huang-Lu2013, Hug-LYZ, Jian-Lu-Wang2015-AIM, Kolesnikov-milman2022, Lu, LH, LW, Lutwak-Yang-Zhang2004, MWW-Quotient, Zhu-2}, and the references therein.